morucci/poc-integration-tests-infra/README.md

 -------------------------

 This is a POC regarding https://review.openstack.org/#/c/172833/.
-Still an early WIP, I put it here to got feedbacks.
+Still an early WIP, I put it here to get feedbacks.

 This has been tested on Fedora 21 where overlayfs is available and needed to run this POC.